 Local Transportation (Kathmandu to Besisahar -Bhulbhule, Jomsom to Tatopani ) is included in package. private jeep is available at an extra cost

 Don't Worry, We'll Pick You!

-Discovery World Trekking provides free airport arrival and departure transfer on any flight for Annapurna Circuit Trek package.
-You will be received from our representative crew from Discovery World Trekking regardless of the flight you take holding a pamphlet of your name and our company name with a warm-hearted welcome with either a khada or a marigold garland and you’ll be escorted to your hotel with all comfort possible.
+Discovery World Trekking provides free airport arrival and departure transfer on any flight for the Annapurna Circuit Trek package.
+You will be received from our representative crew from Discovery World Trekking regardless of the flight you take holding a pamphlet of your name and our company name with a warm-hearted welcome with either a khaki or a marigold garland and you’ll be escorted to your hotel with all comfort possible.

 Accommodation Details During The Annapurna Circuit Trek!

 We spend a one-night hotel in Pokhara accommodation with attached bathroom, TV, 24 hours hot water, power, and laundry facility.

 For solo trekker - single private room with attached bathroom in the available lodge, single private accommodation in other places of the itinerary.